03 Jan IELTS Listening Test Pattern 2022

 The IELTS Listening Test Pattern 2022 is designed with the purposes of assessing the test taker’s ability to understand spoken English, understand the purpose of the oral text, the main point and any supporting point mentioned in the oral text and also to infer information based on that oral text.

 The scoring is based on correct answers which are grammatical and in the correct spelling.
 There are 40 questions and each correct answer is awarded 1 mark.
 You get 30 minutes to figure out the answers and write in a rough space and 10 minutes to transfer your final answers into the answer sheet.

 Note: You can listen to the audio only once.

-In the first section of the test, the test taker is to listen to an audio file which consists of dialogue, i.e. a conversation between two people, mainly in the form of an enquiry.
+In the first section of the test, the test taker is to listen to an audio file that consists of dialogue, i.e. a conversation between two people, mainly in the form of an inquiry.
 For example, a telephonic conversation wherein a person A is calling a person B (who is a representative of a hotel) to inquire about their booking availabilities, tariffs, etc.

 The second section of the test consists of a monologue, i.e. one person talking.
 The content of the monologue is usually genetic in nature, for example, a nutritionist talking about the benefits of a good diet, a travel guide giving a tour of a fort, etc.

 The third section of the test consists of a conversation between more than two people.
 This conversation is academic in nature, for example, two students talking to a professor, etc.